-- We now have 3 colonies, parent "A", nucs "B1" and "B2".
-It is important that all these are strong if possible, "A" because it needs to populate further nucs, "B1" and "B2" because they may be needed to augment later nucs.
-If parent colony "A" is weaker than desired, then either make the nucs weaker or only produce one. - Parent colony "A" has been moved.
+• We now have 3 colonies, parent "A", nucs "B1" and "B2".
+It is important that all these are strong if possible, "A" because it needs to populate further nucs, "B1" and "B2"

+- because they may be needed to augment later nucs.
+If the colony is weaker than desired, then either make the nucs weaker or only produce one. - Parent colony "A" has been moved.
 It has only lost a couple of frames of brood and the flying bees.
 If the operation is done early in the season it will soon recover and can possibly be supered.
 You will find that within a few days they are flying almost as if they haven't lost any flying bees, because they will adjust their tasks to compensate for having lost their foragers. - Two nucs "B1" and "B2" have been made from "A" and placed close to the site where "A" has been moved from. - "B1" and "B2" will collect the flying bees from "A". - "B1" and "B2" are given a Q/C each. - It is helpful to keep an eye open for the first few hours.
 The main thing to go wrong is the imbalance of bees in "B1" and "B2".
-The quicker you can adjust it the better and if there is equal activity at the entrances within 10-15 minutes it usually works well. - We have done a similar manipulation to an artificial swarm, apart from losing an extra comb of brood from "A", leaving the queen in the parent colony and created two extra colonies instead of the usual one.
+The quicker you can adjust it the better and if there is equal activity at the entrances within 10-15 minutes it usually works well. - We have done a similar manipulation to an artificial swarm, apart from losing an extra comb of brood from "A", leaving the queen in the "wrong" part and created two extra colonies instead of one.

 The two nucs "B1" and "B2" will need careful watching, depending on the weather and forage.
 The boxes are usually quite full of bees, mainly flyers, and with no young brood to feed.
 If there is a nectar flow they can store it at a very rapid rate, so they may need transferring into full brood boxes and filling up with comb.
-This is no bad thing as it will provide food for subsequent nucs.

-When the queens start laying they may need the combs moving position to give them space to lay in.
+When the queens start laying they may need the combs moving to give them space to lay in.
 In my experience they usually lay in 4-5 combs quite quickly, perhaps in 8-10 days.
 This means a massive increase in worker population within 5-6 weeks of the colony being set up.